jrfnl/clearPHP/rules/no-mixed-loops.md

 <!-- Good Practices -->
 # No Mixed Loops

-`for` loops makes usage of local counters and requires a incrementation expression.
+`for` loops make use of local counters and requires a incrementation expression.
 Mixing the counters from one loop into the other is confusing at best.

 ```php
 <?php